Qiskit/qiskit_sphinx_theme/docs_guide/intro/how_to_use_this_guide.rst

 * `Reference <https://diataxis.fr/reference/>`_: concise technical manual of the API for work
 * `Explanation <https://diataxis.fr/explanation/>`_: detailed information with additional context for learning.

-For more details about what each documentation category means, check :ref:`this page <diataxis>`.
+For more details about what each documentation category means, check out :ref:`this page <diataxis>`.

 This guide includes a section for each one of these types: :ref:`tutorials`, :ref:`how-to`, :ref:`apidocs` and :ref:`explanations`.
 Each section includes content-related guidelines for writing the corresponding document type, as well as existing examples and the instructions needed to include it in your documentation.
 That also means that this guide itself is not actually implementing `Diátaxis <https://diataxis.fr>`_, so, for example,